jamesdiacono/JSValid/README.md

 # JSValid

 JSValid is a functional approach to validation in JavaScript.
-It provides a composable means of expressing value constraints, and a simple mechanism for applying them.
+It provides a minimal, composable and extensible way to express and enforce value constraints.

 JSValid specifies the signature of a special kind of function, called a __validator__.
 Validators accept as a single argument the __subject__, which is the value to be validated, and return an array of violations.
 An empty array indicates a valid subject.